Developing Better Tools for LCD Quality Control

 I rewrote and refactored almost all of the code, and performed a number of optimisations – most notably, vectorizing all the functions, which had previously used explicit loops.
-All-in-all, I was able to get the runtime from ~100 seconds to much less than 1.
+All-in-all, I was able to get the time it took from ~100 seconds to much less than 1.

 I was also able to add a number of convenience features.
-For example, the ability for the program to automatically read the proprietary .cr2 raw data files generated by the camera and convert them into .tiff files, which are compatible with most image analysis libraries.
+For example, the ability for the program to automatically read the proprietary .cr2 raw data files generated by our test camera and convert them into .tiff files, which are compatible with most image analysis libraries.
 I gave the program the ability to automatically extract the exif data from the image files and allow it to be used in other parts of the program – some of the calculations that the program performs require this data, and previously it had to be entered manually.
 I added the ability for users to define their own ‘calibrations’ for certain cameras, brightnesses, focal lengths and so forth, and save them into a self contained ‘calibration file’ for later use.
-Finally, I designed a simple GUI based on the code I’d already written for the Sharp Colour Calculator Tool, based on the Enaml library.
+Finally, I designed a simple GUI, based on the Enaml library.

 Finally, I bundled everything into a self-contained Windows executable, complete with a graphical installer (previously, it had been a command-line script with somewhat labyrinthine dependencies).
 Unfortunately, my industrial placement ended before the next round of testing began, so I was never able to see it in action!